Guarana is a Brazilian plant native to the Amazon basin.

 Due to its strong antioxidant and antimicrobial properties, guarana is popular in the cosmetics industry as an ingredient in anti-aging creams, lotions, soaps and hair products.

-What’s more, animal studies found that guarana-containing cosmetics may reduce sagging in your cheeks, improve skin tightness and minimize wrinkles around your eyes (33).
+What’s more, animal studies indicate that guarana-containing cosmetics may reduce sagging in your cheeks, improve skin tightness and minimize wrinkles around your eyes (

 Cancer is a disease characterized by the uncontrolled growth of cells.

-It’s believed that the potential anti-cancer properties of guarana stem from its content of xanthines, which are compounds that are similar to caffeine, theobromine and catechins.
+Scientists believe that the potential anti-cancer properties of guarana stem from its content of xanthines, which are compounds that are similar to caffeine and theobromine.

 That said, though the results of test-tube and animal studies are promising, more human-based research is needed.